Designing a More Equitable Future

 As a part of the Partnership for New York City, we will continue to participate in professional development and discovery opportunities for underrepresented communities.
 STUDIOS welcomed students from Williamsburg High School of Architecture and Design into our office to educate them about the profession and engaged in a community-based design charrette.

-We have established a Diversity and Inclusion Council, led by three of the Firm’s Principals, to select an external consultant to conduct a cultural assessment and identify shifts in our culture to make sure that these perspectives are part of every aspect of our thinking.
+We have established a Diversity, Equity, and Inclusion Council to select an external consultant to conduct a cultural assessment and identify shifts in our culture to make sure that these perspectives are part of every aspect of our thinking.